catibogC/PA2_ECE2112/README.md

 Although we have the normalized array, it is part of the objective to get its mean and standard deviation.

-This can be done through using the statements we used previously
+This can be done by using the statements we used previously, but instead, we relay them to X_Normalized.

+    print(np.mean(X_normalized))

+    print(np.std(X_normalized))

+*Do note that after normalizing the array, the standard deviation should be equal to 1.